Contact Us Today (424) 372-3112

 • Your specific intent was to convince them to give you their property

-• The alleged victim allowed you to take possession of their property because their relied on your false representation
+• The alleged victim allowed you to take possession of their property because they relied on your false representation

-• After you received the property, your intent was to deprive the owner for a period of time or permanently
+• After you received the property, you intended to deprive the owner for a period of time or permanently

-It should be noted a “false pretense” covers a wide range of behavior, but defined as any any act, word, or symbol, where the purpose is to deceive someone.
+It should be noted a “false pretense” covers a wide range of behaviors but is defined as any act, word, or symbol where the purpose is to deceive someone.
 This means a false pretense can include making reckless statements, but keep in mind that “intent” is the primary factor in any prosecution of this theft crime.
 Another primary factor in pursuing this type of case is showing the victim relied on your false statements in order to give up their property.

 What are the Legal Penalties?